hobuinc/codm/README.md

 ## Deployment

 1. print the environment variables for your AWS region.
-The variable you are interested in is the GPU AMI ID
+This will gather the subnets and the GPU AMI ID in ``subnets.yaml`` and ``ami.yaml``

         ./print-variables.sh

 2. Execute the Serverless deployment, getting the GPU AMI from the ``./print-variables.sh`` call and use a service name (in our case it is ``codm``)

-        sls deploy --service codm --stage dev --ami "ami-0752de6b19d3111d7
+        sls deploy --service codm --stage dev

 3. Push the Docker image with the service name